Yoga with Alex

 About Stretching and yoga

-In one sense postural yoga is about stretching, many of the poses involve the lengthening of tissues under the pull of gravity and body weight in postures that are difficult to maintain.
+In one sense postural yoga is about stretching, many of the poses involve the controlled lengthening of tissues under the pull of gravity and body weight in positions that are difficult to maintain.
 Postural yoga works your balance, rotation, bends and uses more-often-than-not a lot of strengthening.

 How is postural yoga different?